Alex-J-W/Unfelbar/README.md

 # Unfelbar v0.5
 ~ by PhiLex

+## What did we want to archieve
+We had the idea to build a web application where a user could plan a personalized pub crawl in Constance.
+Owners of bars can promote their bars and events on our platform

+## How to use Unfelbar.de
+### For Admins
+* Admins on our page are regular users with the power to create a bar.
+In order to create a bar, the admin has to fill out a form and link an existing user within the form to the bar he creates.
+  * Special admin routes:
+    * Routes related to create a new bar (/bar/new)
+    * Category related routes
+### For Bar owners
+* A bar owner is at the beginning a regular user which gets promoted to become a bar owner by an admin.
+After getting connected to a bar, the owner has the ability to add items to his menu or create events for his bar.
+A owner can (right now) only own one bar.
+  * Special owner routes:
+    * Item C(r)UD related routes
+    * Event C(rud) related routes
+### For regular users

 ## How to use
 * Create a new user account or use an existing one
   * \<barname>@bar.de with pw bar for active bar owner account